nextgis/docs_ngweb/source/admin_interface.rst

    Actions for the selected record in feature table

 There is another way to open Feature table.
-In the adminitrative interface navigate to a child resource group where would be displayed resource types and select a resource with a type web map.
-In actions pane click a web map action called Display (see :numref:`webmap_open_eng_pic`):
+In the adminitrative interface navigate to a child resource group where would be displayed resource types and select a resource with a type Web Map.
+In actions pane click a Web Map action called Display (see :numref:`webmap_open_eng_pic`):

 .. figure:: _static/webmap_open_eng.png
    :name: webmap_open_eng_pic
    :align: center
    :width: 16cm

-   "Display" web map action
+   "Display" Web Map action

-A web map will be opened with a layer tree (left) and a map (right).
+A Web Map will be opened with a layer tree (left) and a map (right).
 To view a feature table select required layer in layer tree and then select "Feature table" command in Layer drop down menu at the top of layer tree :numref:`admin_map_and_tree_layers_upload`:

 .. figure:: _static/map_and_tree_layers_eng.png
    :name: admin_map_and_tree_layers_upload